This entry is also available in: Russian Chinese (Traditional)

-Due to its great cross-country passability and reliability, ease of operation and maintenance, the NSU Kettenkrad HK-101 SdKfz2 track motorcycles gradually found their way into all ground forces, including tank units.
-They were one of the very few facilities that were capable negotiatying terrain under the conditions of the break-up season in spring and in the fall at the Russian front.
-Disadvantages of this machine were as follows: narrow track, full exposure of the crew as well as the vehicle’s tendency to turn over when negotiating hills of making a turn at quick speed (and the driver never could have enough time, in practical terms, to leave the vehicle).
-Drivers were also unhappy about low serviceability of the vehicle: it had some 150 lubrication points.
+Due to its great cross-country capabilities, reliability, ease of operation and maintenance, the NSU Kettenkrad HK-101 SdKfz2 track motorcycles gradually found their way into all ground forces, including tank units.
+They were able to act in the conditions of the spring and autumn disarray on the Soviet-German front.
+Nevertheless, the machine had some flaws: narrow track, full exposure of the crew and vehicle’s tendency to turn over when going over the hills or making a turn at high speed (a driver never had enough time to leave the vehicle).

-For example, at the end of the Second World War, in order to save aviation fuel, the planes were no longer allowed to move themselves to the runways.
-Kettenkrads were pulling planes through the taxiways, and most of the machines worked with serious overload.
+For example, at the end of the Second World War, in order to save aviation fuel, the planes were no longer allowed to move along the runways, so they were pulled by Kettenkrads, which often worked with serious overload.

 |Manufacturer||Neckarsulmer Fahrzeugwerke, AG, Neckarsulm (Germany)|